simulation-tree/unmanaged/README.md

 > It's the programmers responsibility and decision for when, and how allocations should be disposed.

 ### Contributing and direction

-This library is made to provide the building blocks that a `System` namespace might, but exclusively through and for native code.
-This is to minimize runtime cost and to expose efficiency that was always available with C#.
-Commonly putting the author in a position where they need to exercise more control, because _with great power comes great responsibility_.
+This library is made to provide building blocks for working with native code in C#.
+For minimizing runtime cost and to expose the efficiency that was always there.
+Commonly putting the author in a position where they need to exercise more control.

+> _with great power, comes great responsibility_

 Contributions that fit this are welcome.